skoolkid/skoolkit/sphinx/source/extending.rst

 One way to solve these problems is to add custom methods that could be called by a :ref:`call` macro.
 But where to add the methods?
-SkoolKit's core HTML-writing and ASM-writing classes are skoolkit.skoolhtml.HtmlWriter and skoolkit.skoolasm.AsmWriter, so you could add the methods to those classes.
+SkoolKit's core HTML writer and ASM writer classes are skoolkit.skoolhtml.HtmlWriter and skoolkit.skoolasm.AsmWriter, so you could add the methods to those classes.
 But a better way is to subclass HtmlWriter and AsmWriter in a separate extension module, and add the methods there; then that extension module can be easily